InnoSWP/InnoSchedule/README.md

 ## How to use
-This tool will be deployed as soon as it will be complete to use.
-Now you can build tool by yourself using Running section.
-API developer build version is now available to test in Innopolis University Intranet on the following address: https://10.90.138.239:8000/api/v1/
+This tool iis deployed for testing in Innopolis Intranet: http://10.90.138.239:3000/storage Now you can build tool by yourself using Running section.
+API developer build version is now available to test in Innopolis University Intranet on the following address: http://10.90.138.239:8000/api/v1/

 ## Features list
  - Creating and editing the schedule